danielharrell/open-eyes-lect-2017-18/Open.md

 moments we might identify most with learning, growing, where something has moved you, changed you, renewed you.
-Think of moments, in other words, where we would most want to say that something, even everything, has changed in our place or identity.
+Think of moments, in other words, where we would most want to say that something has changed in our place or identity, even everything.
 We might call them moments of otherness that most reveal our openness.
 Still, we are more likely to suppose that such moments have done something *to* our point of view---moved it, changed it, enlarged it, deepened it---than to suppose they have more simply erased it, or denied it, or refuted the very idea of it.
 In other words, it is easy to suppose the self might be transformed, but hard to suppose the self might be transcended.
 And even harder to make sense of this difficulty if the self were truly open than if it were truly closed, and therefore incapable of transcendence, even in light of our deepest